gardener/controller-manager-library/README.md

 member to provide a default implementation for unrequired methods.

 So far, there is no `Start`function as for the `controller`.
 This will change in later releases.
-To be save for such changes the `DefaultHandler` should always be added.
+It is recommended to always add the `DefaultHandler` to keep updating straight forward.

 A complete example can be found [here](pkg/controllermanager/examples/webhook/test/webhook.go) with the [command main package](cmds/test-webhook/main.go).